 - Nominet will announce a launch date in early 2014

-We will be offering our customers the chance to extend their domain portfolio with this new launch.
+We will be offering our customers the chance to extend their domain portfolio with a .uk gTLD.
+See if the .uk domain version of your website is available.
 The combination of a shorter extension alongside the trust of the ‘.uk’ brand will bring about the extension of choice within the market, further enhancing the opportunities for those businesses who want their own online space.